 White space mapping is a key component of white space analysis.
 It involves creating a visual representation of the gaps or “white space” in the market.
 This map can help companies identify areas where they can differentiate themselves and target new customers.

 To create a white space map, companies need to identify the key accounts or customers that they currently serve.
-You can obtain this information from the company’s CRM or sales process.
+You can obtain this information from the company’s Salesforce CRM or sales process.
 Once these accounts have been identified, the company can then look for patterns and trends in the data to identify gaps in the market that are not currently being served.
 Extensive knowledge of who the different stakeholders are in the business units you’ve yet to sell into is research that needs to be done.
 Map them out, leverage your champions to make introductions, and help you understand the value they’re seeking in a new solution.

 White space is there for the taking, but you need to map out the business units, subsidiaries, key stakeholders, and ideally the competitive products already being used if possible.
 Once this research is completed, a white space opportunity for relevant accounts should become increasingly clear.
-This sales strategy will help your team drive continuous revenue in downturns, improve NRR, and make your product or service stickier as you get more engrained in that business.
+This sales strategy will help your team drive continuous revenue in downturns, improve NRR, and make your product or service stickier as you get more engrained in that account.